-NOTE: The unit must be charged at a fixed speed setting. or this purpose the thermostat/controller needs to be wired and powered prior to charging.
+NOTE: The unit must be charged at a fixed speed setting.
+For this purpose the thermostat/controller needs to be wired and powered prior to charging.
 Using the thermostat, go to CHARGE MODE under SERVICE TESTS from the INSTALLER SETTINGS menu, described later in this document.
 Select CHARGE MODE to add or verify system charge.
-In the CHARGE MODE screen, HEATING or COOLING mode may be selected, depending upon which mode of operation is more appropriate or convenient at the time of charging.
+In the CHARGE MODE screen, COOLING mode must be selected.

-NOTES:
+Notes:

-- The heat pump is factory charged for field installed lines 15 ft. in length with the matching indoor equipment.
+- The condensing unit is factory charged for field installed lines 15 ft. in length with the matching indoor equipment.
 Adjustments to the refrigerant charge will be required for other length and tube sizes.
 For lines longer than 15 ft with a 3/8" OD liquid line, add 0.52 oz. per ft. - Small variations in the temperatures and pressures are normal due to differences in the installation. - Large variations in the temperatures and pressures could indicate incorrect charge or another problem with a component in the system.